deng0004/Final_degree_project/README.md

 ![image](https://user-images.githubusercontent.com/118713625/230041159-1349cbe9-ed00-4021-bf23-3569c23ad912.png)

 ## Explanation of this project
-The website is used for checking and observing the flow of data in any location.
 The hardware was built by few of gas sensors which are MQ2, MQ3 and MQ136.
 Those gas sensors were attached on top of the orange funnel.
 The orange funnel was cover with a hard-ice-cream papar board.
 Few of the holes were drilled before the gas sensors were attached.

+The

+The website is used for checking and observing the flow of data in any location.